camunda/camunda-docs/docs/apis-tools/administration-api/tutorial.md

 These keys will be consumed by the `auth.js` file to execute the OAuth protocol, and should be saved when you generate your client credentials in [prerequisites](#prerequisites).

-:::note Can't find your environment variables?
+:::tip Can't find your environment variables?
 When you create new client credentials as a [prerequisite](#prerequisites), your environment variables appear in a pop-up window.
 Your environment variables may appear as `CAMUNDA_CONSOLE_CLIENT_ID`, `CAMUNDA_CONSOLE_CLIENT_SECRET`, `CAMUNDA_CONSOLE_OAUTH_AUDIENCE`, and `CAMUNDA_CONSOLE_BASE_URL`.
 Locate your `CLUSTER_ID` in Console by navigating to **Clusters**.
 Scroll down and copy your **Cluster Id** under **Cluster Details**.
 :::